PatrickBrayPersonal/PatrickBrayPersonal.github.io/docs/Misc/Quotes.md

 “A man does not have himself killed for a half pence a day or for a petty distinction.
 You must speak to the soul in order to electrify him.” - Napoleon Bonaparte

 “Glory is fleeting, but obscurity is forever” ― Napoléon Bonaparte

+"Socialism is a philosophy of failure, the creed of ignorance, and the gospel of envy, its inherent virtue is the equal sharing of misery" - Winston Churchill